 Although Surfshark might not offer any exclusive features, you can still use it in conjunction with Tor.
-Performance is great if not the best and 3200+ servers is plenty to get pretty much everything done.
+Performance is great, if not the best, and 3200+ servers are plenty to get pretty much everything done.

 For more information, check out our exclusive Surfshark review.